-- Performing Open Market Operations: The Fed can buy or sell US Government Securities to/from Federal Reserve member banks to affect the supply of money.
-A Hawkish FOMC could sell securities to banks (in return for US Dollars, of course) in order to reduce the number of Dollars in circulation within those banks.
+- Performing Open Market Operations: The Fed can buy or sell US Government Securities to/from Federal Reserve member banks to affect the money supply.
+A Hawkish FOMC could sell securities to banks (in return for US Dollars, of course) to reduce the number of Dollars in circulation within those banks.
 This reduces the likelihood that those banks will have excess reserves to lend to the public or each other, which will push interest rates up in general.
 On the other hand, a dovish FOMC would buy securities, giving banks more US Dollars.
 This would increase the money supply and lower interest rates in general.

-- Changing Interest on Reserves: The Fed could increase the interest that they will pay on excess funds that banks hold in reserve in the central banks in order to incentivize banks to keep more money in reserve.
+- Changing Interest on Reserves: The Fed could increase the interest they will pay on excess funds that banks hold in reserve in the central banks to incentivize banks to keep more money in reserve.
 This would reduce the supply of loans to the public and thus be contractionary or hawkish policy.
-To implement expansionary or dovish policy, the Fed could lower the interest rate it offers on excess reserves so that banks are incentivized to lend to the public instead of holding excess reserves.
+To implement an expansionary or dovish policy, the Fed could lower the interest rate on excess reserves so that banks are incentivized to lend to the public instead of holding excess reserves.

-One important note is that the Federal Funds Rate is a different thing than the Discount Rate.
+One important note is that the Federal Funds Rate differs from the Discount Rate.
 The Federal Funds Rate is the rate at which member banks will lend overnight funds to each other.
 The Discount Rate is the rate at which the Fed will lend overnight funds to member banks itself.
 So ironically, the Fed doesn’t set the Federal Funds Rate directly; they set a target for it and influence banks towards that rate using the four tools above.

-We have been in a low interest environment ever since December 2008, when the Fed sent rates down toward 0% to combat the 2008 recession.
-Since lowering the Federal Funds rate to nearly 0% wasn’t enough of an economic stimulus, they began Quantitative Easing (basically “creating” money on their books and buying an even broader array of “assets” from US banks in order to inject even more US Dollars into the system).
+We have been in a low-interest environment ever since December 2008, when the Fed sent rates down toward 0% to combat the 2008 recession.
+Since lowering the Federal Funds rate to nearly 0% wasn’t enough of an economic stimulus, they began Quantitative Easing (basically “creating” money on their books and buying an even broader array of “assets” from US banks to inject even more US Dollars into the system).

 Effective Federal Funds Rate over the last 15 years.
 Courtesy St. Louis Fed.

-As you can see from the chart above, the Federal Funds Rate was kept near 0% for about 7 years while the US economy recovered.
-Then for 2 years starting in late 2016 the Fed looked for every opportunity to raise the rates to a more ‘normal’ level.
-This was the only way that they could have something to drop in the future, if needed.
+As you can see from the chart above, the Federal Funds Rate was kept near 0% for about seven years while the US economy recovered.
+Then for two years, starting in late 2016, the Fed looked for every opportunity to raise the rates to a more ‘normal’ level.
+This was the only way that they could have something to drop in the future if needed.
 That’s how the funds rate got back into the mid 2% range by the end of 2018.

-All that is to say that the Fed can and will change their minds.
-There is no way to know for sure how long the Fed will be dovish.
+All that is to say that the Fed can and will change its minds.
+There is no way to know how long the Fed will be dovish.
 I, for one, won’t be surprised if recent drops are not sufficient to prevent the next recession.
 And I won’t be surprised if we stay in this super-low interest rate environment for years to come.
-It seems the market expects the same right now, as the 10-year treasury yields are near their historic lows again.
+The market expects the same right now, as the 10-year treasury yields are near their historic lows again.

 So let’s get to the good stuff.
 How can you profit when the Fed is lowering interest rates?
 How can you make the doves your friends?